 Brighton Spine & Sports Clinic offer myotherapy to the local Brighton community and surrounding areas including Elsternwick, Hampton, Elwood & Bentleigh.

-Myotherapy is the assessment, treatment and management of musculoskeletal conditions which cause muscular dysfunction and pain, and thus affect movement and mobility.
+Myotherapy is the assessment, treatment and management of musculoskeletal conditions which can cause muscular dysfunction and pain, and thus affect movement and mobility.
 Myotherapists utilise a range of treatment techniques to restore and maintain the normal integrity of soft tissue structures (muscles, tendons, ligaments and fascia).

 A Myotherapist consultation will generally commence with a thorough history taking, followed by various muscle, joint and neurological tests.
 Combined with manual palpation of the muscles and joints, a Myotherapist aims to identify the cause of the pain to ensure quick, effective and long lasting results.

-Some common conditions that Myotherapists treat include:
+Some common conditions that Myotherapists at Brighton Spine & Sports Clinic treat include:

 - Sporting & occupational injuries

 - Stiffness & pain associated with poor posture

 - Acute & chronic conditions affecting function & mobility

 During the treatment, your muscles can become dehydrated, so it is important to drink plenty of water afterwards to help with rehydration, rebuilding healthy muscle tissue and removing wastes that accumulate as the muscles are “worked.”